jwb4335/jwb4335.github.io/_pages/about.md

 I have a BA in Philosophy, Politics, Economics and Sociology (PPES) from Trinity College Dublin, and a Master's from the Barcelona School of Economics.

-In July 2024, I will join the finance group at Rice University Jones School of Business.
+In July, I will join the finance group at Rice University Jones School of Business!

 [john.w.barry@duke.edu](<mailto: john.w.barry@duke.edu>)